Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Texture Tips: Don’t rush the cooking stage.
 Holding the milk at 185°F for at least 30 minutes helps concentrate it and denature the proteins for a thicker yogurt.
 Stir constantly while heating and cooling to prevent a skin from forming.

 Incubation: Keep the inoculated milk between 100–110°F for best results.
 A cooler or insulated container works well, or you can use an oven with the light on.
-Avoid letting the temperature drop too low, as this may favor yeast development rather than the desired bacteria.
+If the temperature drops too low, the yeasts wake up and the batch can turn fizzy instead of setting.

 Flavor Profile: Yogurt made with kefir tends to have a milder flavor and less tang than traditional yogurt, with a smooth, rich mouthfeel.
 If you prefer a sharper taste, allow it to ferment a bit longer before chilling.